 The Amazing Taking Consistency Of Scottish Salmon

 I know for a fact due to the 'high' consistency level of squandered salmon hooking opportunities that angler incompetence plays its part in our game these days.
 The take to landed salmon ratio for the average salmon fisher at best would be about 3 to 1 from what I've seen.
 Think about the positive impact of these other 2 salmon being landed for salmon fisher retention in this sport and the sheer 'economic value' to Scotland.
-Since it looks like we are in a salmon stock down turn even though it's impossible to truly know (as long as salmon angler rod catches are all we've got as a measuring tool) but when are the majority of anglers going to take a good look in the mirror and make a decision to obtain the necessary salmon hooking skills to be consistent at turning their hard earned salmon takes into fish for the Scottish river scoresheets.
-Follow this link if you want to be personally shown how to set a hook effectively by a professional salmon fishing guide.
+Science based (mis)information advises that we are in a salmon stock down turn even though it's impossible to truly know (as long as salmon angler rod catches are all we've got as a measuring tool) however the majority of anglers could play their part by obtaining the necessary salmon hooking skills to allow them more consistency at turning their hard earned salmon takes into fish for the Scottish river 'dependent' scoresheets.